metapolator/metapolator/coding-style.md

 ## Inheritance

-This is the definitve guide how class like structures should be written in Metapolator.
+This is the definitive guide to how class like structures should be written in Metapolator.
 A lot of people don't learn to do this in JavaScript (some even believe inheritance doesn't exist in JavaScript).

 I embed the examples into AMD/RequireJS modules, because this is how we will encounter classes in Metapolator.